DiscordMix/Mix/README.md

 <br/>

-Anvil is a powerful fully-modular, self-contained bot development framework.
+Anvil is a powerful, fully-modular and self-contained bot development framework.

 **Note**: Anvil is a Discord client wrapper and not a Discord API library.